mastorkia/scRNASeq_general/README.md

 to provide software parameters, to compress or remove temporary/intermediate data, and to set up the scheduler if needed (see figure below for more details).

-This file works for any of the options above.
+This file works for any of the options above and will be located in each directory.

 ```bash
 $ cat ./cellranger/config_cellranger.yml